BC’s Recent Attempt to Halt the Spread of COVID-19: What the New Orders Mean for You and Your Business

 Orders and Recommendations

-Masks are required in all public indoor settings and retail stores, including in restaurants and bars when not seated at a table.
-Masks are also strongly recommended in shared workplaces and living areas, such as in elevators, hallways and break rooms.
+Masks are required in all public indoor settings and retail stores.
+Masks are also strongly recommended in shared workplaces and living areas, such as in elevators, hallways, and break rooms.

 A face shield is not a mask.

 Mask removal is permitted for a variety of reasons, including for identification purposes, for the consumption of food and beverages at a location designated for those purposes, and for communication with a person who has a hearing impairment.